bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 Each region is separated from the next by wide stretches of fathomless, featureless sea—the ==Bounds==.
 Between the Myriads and Margins lies the ==Lesser Bounds==, while the ==Greater Bounds== separate the Margins and the Reaches.
 Traversing the Bounds is a rite of passage for young mariners.

-Learn more about navigating the isles on ==page 32.==
+Learn more about navigating the isles on [[#NAVIGATING THE ISLES|page 32]].

 ## FORGING YOUR VERSION OF THE ISLES
-Most of all, the Sundered Isles lie within a world of your own making.
+Most of all, the _Sundered Isles_ lie within a world of your own making.
 What is the state of technology?
 How significant is the threat of imperial powers?
 Is magic a force within this realm?
 Are great beasts myth or reality?
 Do cursed undead sail these waters?
-Use the guided exercises starting on ==page 64== to learn more about the isles and decide the cornerstones of the setting.
+Use the guided exercises starting on [[2 - Getting Underway|page 64]] to learn more about the isles and decide the cornerstones of the setting.

 Then, through the course of the story, you reveal new aspects of the world.
 You may even face revelations or discover contradictions that force you to revisit your commonly-understood truths, such as encountering undead foes you previously thought to be a myth or discovering wondrous, seemingly impossible technology.

 ## EXPLORING A CURSED WORLD
-Sundered Isles introduces a tool to influence the presence of supernatural forces and locations in your world: the cursed die.
+_Sundered Isles_ introduces a tool to influence the presence of supernatural forces and locations in your world: the cursed die.
 This die, rolled alongside your oracle dice for certain tables, reveals uncanny and unsettling events, grim discoveries, strange locations, confounding technologies, and monstrous foes.

 Learn more about the [[3 - Oracles#THE CURSED DIE|cursed die]] on page 114.